 What is Sales Capacity Planning?

-Sales capacity planning is the process of determining how many sales representatives you need to hit your revenue targets while optimizing resources and ensuring future sales productivity.
+It’s the process of determining how many sales representatives you need to hit your revenue targets while optimizing resources and ensuring future sales productivity.

 Sales capacity planning differs from general capacity planning by focusing specifically on the sales function.
 While general capacity planning might evaluate staffing across operations or support teams, sales capacity planning focuses on revenue-driving roles.

-For example, if a company wants to generate $10 million in new revenue over the next year and the average fully ramped sales rep closes $1 million annually, the company would need at least 10 ramped reps.
+For example, if a company wants to generate $10 million in new revenue over the next year and the average fully ramped sales rep closes $1 million annually, the company’d need at least 10 ramped reps.
 If some reps are still ramping, the total headcount would need to be higher to compensate.

 Why Sales Capacity Planning matters for Revenue Growth